DeAndra' Cobb: Early life

 Cobb attended Clark High School in Las Vegas, Nevada and was a letterman in football and track.
 In track, he finished second in the 100 meters at the 1999 Nevada Class 4A Championships, and ran a personal best of 10.4 seconds in the 100 meters.
 He graduated from Clark High School in 1999.

 College career

 He was regarded as one of the premier kickoff returners in college football, returning four kickoffs for touchdowns (one return shy of the Big Ten Conference record of five) for the Michigan State Spartans in 24 games played.
 He earned first-team All-America honors after setting a Michigan State single-season record with three kickoff returns for touchdowns as a junior, which also tied an NCAA Division I record shared with six others.

 Professional career

 National Football League

-Cobb was selected by the Atlanta Falcons in the 2005 NFL draft in the sixth round.
+Cobb was selected by the Atlanta Falcons in the 2005 NFL draft in the sixth round with the 201st overall pick.
 Before the 2006 NFL season the Falcons released Cobb.
 He was signed by the Jacksonville Jaguars on December 22, 2006, but never played a game for them and was subsequently released.